About road surface dressing and micro asphalt

 When can road markings be replaced?

 Road markings will not be able to be replaced until after the final sweep has taken place.
-This can take up to three weeks.
+This can take a few weeks.

 Does surface dressing create a noisier road?